thadguidry/respec/Home.md

 ## Getting up and running

-All you need is a HTML Document and to set some configuration options.
+All you need is an HTML document and to set some configuration options.
 Each configuration option is documented in this Wiki.

 ```HTML
 <!DOCTYPE html>